Champagne Paul Bara

 pohl bah-RAH

 Champagne Paul Bara is a grower-producer (récoltant-manipulant) with 11 hectares entirely within Bouzy Grand Cru on the Montagne de Reims.
-Founded in 1833, the house has remained in the Bara family for seven generations, producing estate-only Champagnes and one of the appellation's most celebrated still red wines.
+Founded in 1833, the house has remained in the Bara family for six generations, producing estate-only Champagnes and one of the appellation's most celebrated still red wines.
 All 33 parcels carry Grand Cru status, and the range spans from the Pinot Noir-dominant Brut Réserve to the prestige Annonciade cuvée.

 - All 11 hectares and all 33 individual parcels carry 100% Grand Cru status within Bouzy; the estate has neither contracted fruit from outside the village nor expanded beyond its historic holdings.